-Instant Roux saves a lot of time and can help cut back on the amount of fat used in recipes
+Instant Roux saves a lot of time and effort

 .